elbaulp/algui91-hugo/content/post/generar-listas-de-reproduccion-determinada-duracion-python.en.md

 ---
 author: alex
 categories:
+- dev
 - python
 description: "Sure you too listen to music when programming, I like to take a rest every 30 minutes following the Pomodoro Technique.
-But personaly I like listen to music while programming, so I wrote a Python script to generate playlist 30 minutes lenght."
+But personaly I like to listen to music while programming, so I wrote a Python script to generate playlist 30 minutes lenght."
 image: Generar-listas-de-reproduccion-de-una-determinada-duracion-con-Python.png
 date: 2017-02-03
 mainclass: dev